Polycarbonate vs. polyester labels – which one should you pick? | Melrose Nameplate & Label Co. | U.S. Manufacturing Solutions

 Possibility of outdoor use

 Polycarbonate materials can be formulated for UV resistance.
 This is essential if your application and the overlay are going to be used outdoors.
-If the polycarbonate overlay isn’t outdoor-rate, it might yellow as a result of the UV light exposure.
+If the polycarbonate overlay isn’t outdoor-rate, it might be yellow as a result of the UV light exposure.

 Like every other material, polycarbonate has its limitations.
 If you’re looking for a keypad application, polycarbonate is not a good choice because it will fatigue and crack after circa 100,000 critical cycles.